blocto/fcl-swift/README.md

 - [Dapper Wallet](https://www.meetdapper.com/) (support only authn for now)

 ### Wallet Selection
-- Dapps can display and support all FCL compatible wallets who conform to `WalletProvider`.
+- dApps can display and support all FCL compatible wallets who conform to `WalletProvider`.
-- Users don't need to sign up for new wallets - they can carry over their existing one to any dapp that uses FCL for authentication and authorization.
+- Users don't need to sign up for new wallets - they can carry over their existing one to any dApps that use FCL for authentication and authorization.
-- Wallet selection panel will be shown automatically when `login()` is being called only if more then one wallet provider is put in `supportedWalletProviders`.
+- Wallet selection panel will be shown automatically when `login()` is being called only if there are more than one wallet provider is put in `supportedWalletProviders`.
 <img src="/docs-asset/wallet-discovery.png"/>

 ```swift